RoyZhenLongLim/Personal-Projects/Lessons & Notes/How to Win at Life Ft. Sahil Bloom/README.md

     - Try not to force yourself to do a particular topic where you are not excited about it
 - Figure out what your own rhythm is like
     - Hustle culture is stupid

+### Mentors and careers

+- Keep it informal
+  - Casual mentors are great
+  - Avoid over-formalising
+  - Just see other people as a source for learning
+- Focus on the role that you want to have
+  - What are the skills you need to have in the longer term